Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 • Duvelisib, after at least two prior therapies.

 The FCR (fludarabine, cyclophosphamide and rituximab) regimen is a potentially curative option for some patients with CLL/SLL.
 Recent reports from clinical studies indicate that chimeric antigen receptor (CAR) T-cell therapy can induce durable remissions in patients with refractory disease.
-This therapy is under investigation in clinical trials.
+This therapy is under experimental trials.

-In general, the goal of allopathic treatment is to destroy as many lymphoma cells as possible and to induce a complete remission.
-Complete remission means that all evidence of disease is eliminated.
+In general, the goal of allopathic treatment is to destroy as many lymphoma cells as possible and to induce a complete remission (all evidence of disease is eliminated).
 Patients who go into remission are sometimes cured of their disease.
 Allopathic treatment can also keep non-Hodgkin lymphoma (NHL) in check for many years, even though imaging or other studies show remaining sites of disease.
 This situation may be referred to as a “partial remission.”

 Allopathic treatment